DonGateley/UWW/README.md

 The reason for calling it Cain Space is obscure and probably won't last.
 A rationalization is "CMB as inertial name".
 Heavy sigh.

+A description I just wrote a friend: In simple terms it allows one to time stamp his place in the cosmos, including all relevant motion information, so that even a creature halfway across the visible universe would give it the exact same meaning relative to the cosmos that you and your friend in Santa Cruz do.
+Time sequences of these stamps comprise something called a worldline.
+You could create a movie and anyone, anywhere in the universe would know and agree exactly where and when that was shot.
+One could even tune in to the same place at some time to possibly get more information about it.
+It's a static, continuous zipcode system for the cosmos.
+It's also, and probably most importantly, a universal file system.

 A product to which it's position in Cain space could be added: https://github.com/jins-meme/home/wiki This would get the idea in people's hands before it did their heads.
 I ask for the priviledge of setting CainZero while using them.